macnick/mapply/README.md

 8. Ability to draw lines and shapes instead of points
 9. Geocode location from coordinates (Faro, Portugal)
 10. Display weather for workouts time and place
+11. Add an alert before deleting a workout
+12. Fix the Date problem -- All dates are being reset to current day

 # How to Install and Run in Your Computer